leolian003/Airflow-Redshift-ETL/readme.md

 ## Overview

 This is an ETL pipeline that extracts log data from AWS S3, stages it in AWS Redshift, and transforms it into dimensional tables for further data analysis.
 For easier maintenance, it is built from reusable tasks, can be monitored, and allow easy backfills.
-This is an extention to this [project](https://github.com/leolian003/Redshift-ETLandDW).
+This pipeline is an extention to this [project](https://github.com/leolian003/Redshift-ETLandDW).

 ## Project Background
 As requested by a hypothetical music streaming service startup, Sparkify, we are asked to build an ETL pipeline for its activity log and song metadata that resides in S3 in a json format.
 The outcome of this pipeline is a data warehouse with 4 dimensional tables and 1 fact table.